Skip to Content

 • Commercial success in the performing arts.

 These immigrants must be recognized internationally as outstanding in a specific academic area.
-These immigrants must stand apart through distinction based on international recognition.
-The person my have 3 years’ experience in teaching or research in his or her area.
+They must stand apart through distinction based on international recognition.
+The person must have three years of experience in teaching or research in their area.
 Experience in teaching while attaining a degree might be used if the person attains it.
-The person must seek entry for one of the following reasons:

-• A tenure or tenure track position within a university or institution of higher education;
+• A tenure or tenure-track position within a university or institution of higher education;

 • A comparable position at a university; or

-• A comparable position to conduct research for a private employer if the latter employs three full time researchers.
+• A comparable position to conduct research for a private employer, if the latter employs three full-time researchers.

 • Receipt of major prizes or awards;